Going the Distance (2010 film)

 Going the Distance is a 2010 American romantic comedy film directed by Nanette Burstein, written by Geoff LaTulippe, and starring Drew Barrymore and Justin Long.
-It follows a young couple, who fall in love one summer in New York City and try to keep their long-distance relationship alive, when the woman heads home to San Francisco.
+It follows a young couple who fall in love one summer in New York City and try to keep their long-distance relationship alive when the woman heads home to San Francisco.

 Plot

-Erin Langford is a graduate journalism student recently hired as a summer intern at a NYC newspaper.
+Erin Langford is a graduate journalism student recently hired as a summer intern at a New York City newspaper.
 Out with a friend at a bar, she meets Garrett, who interrupts her game of Centipede.
-They drink together and end up at his place, where they smoke pot and have sex while Garrett's roommate Dan "DJs their hook up".
+They drink together and end up at his place, where they smoke marijuana and have sex while Garrett's roommate Dan "DJs their hook up".
 The next morning, before she can leave, Erin agrees to have breakfast with him.
 Telling him she is only in the city for six weeks, they agree to keep it casual.

 Erin and Garrett soon develop feelings for each other, and she tries to get a permanent position at the paper.
 Before the end of her internship, she writes a well-received article and is told to contact them in January regarding possible job openings.
-Working for a record label, Garett is assigned to manage a band he dislikes, and he begins to hate his job.
+Working for a record label, Garrett is assigned to manage a band he dislikes, and he begins to hate his job.

 When Erin's six weeks are over, she and Garrett find it difficult to let go.
 After driving her to the airport and saying goodbye, Garrett runs after her, admitting that he is crazy about her and wants to have a long-distance relationship, to which she agrees.

 Over the following months, Erin and Garrett spend their free time trying to figure out when they can see each other.
 He gives her a surprise visit on Thanksgiving.
-After an emotional reunion, they go to Erin's sister Corrine's house, where she is staying, and start to have passionate sex on the dining room table.
-Unbeknownst to them, Erin's brother-in-law Phil is having dinner, and Corrine walks in on the awkward scene.
+After an emotional reunion, they go to Erin's sister Corinne's house, where she is staying, and start to have passionate sex on the dining room table.
+Unbeknownst to them, Erin's brother-in-law Phil is having dinner, and Corinne walks in on the awkward scene.
 The next day, they see The Boxer Rebellion perform, but Garrett is jealous Erin is friends with Damon, a handsome bartender, and eventually has to return to NYC.